Employment SOLICITORS IN HENLEY & READING

 How we can help

-It is important that you understand the terms of the compromise agreement.
+It is important that you understand the terms of the Settlement Agreement.
 Our wealth of experience will help you to understand the agreement and ramifications of signing it.
 We also offer advice on whether the settlement proposed is a reasonable one in light of the background to the termination of your employment, and will negotiate on your behalf where necessary.
 If you would like more information on Settlement Agreements or have one reviewed by a solicitor to check it is fair, please contact Alexis Lane in our Employment Department.

 It is a legal requirement that you receive specialist advice before signing a settlement agreement, from an independent solicitor of your choice, which is normally paid for by your employer